lbryio/spec/index.md

 1. At this point, the claim with the greatest total is the controlling claim at this block.

 The purpose of 2b is to handle the case when multiple competing claims are made on the same name in different blocks, and one of those claims becomes active but another still-inactive claim has the greatest amount.
-Step 2b will cause this claim to also activate and become the controlling claim.
+Step 2b will cause the greater claim to also activate and become the controlling claim.

 Here is a step-by-step example to illustrate the different scenarios.
 All claims are for the same name.